Garlic Butter Chicken

 Why I love this recipe

-It is delicious, and it is easy.
+I love this garlic butter chicken recipe because it is delicious, and it is easy.
 Enough said!
 You can’t go wrong with a delicious recipe that takes so little time and is delicious.
 Plus it only takes one pan to cook the entire thing in, which means less dishes!
 If you need a dishwashing detergent recipe you can make yourself, click here.
 Keep the momentum of saving yourself time and money going!

 Have you ever tried this garlic butter chicken recipe?
 Are you a fan of quick and easy meals?
 Let me know your thoughts in the comments!
 Find more of my chicken recipes here.